Kolterdyx/mcbasic/README.md

 # MCBasic

 MCBasic is a statically typed scripting language with a mixture of C syntax and Python features.
-It compiles to a datapack for Minecraft 1.20.4 and above.
+It compiles to a datapack for Minecraft 1.21.5.
+Other versions might or might not work, idk, Mojang keeps introducing breaking changes ¯\\\_(ツ)_/¯.

 This project is still WIP and is not fit for actual use.